cdalar/onctl/docs/docs/templates.md

     ```
     onctl up -a scripts/init.sh
     ```
-    to use the file `scripts/init.sh`
+    to use the file `scripts/init.sh` in your current directory.

-1. use an embeded script.

-    ```
-    onctl up -a docker.sh
-    ```
-    to use the embeded file.
-Embeded files can be found under `internal/files/` in github repository.

 1. use onctl-templates repo.